cap-js/docs/tools/cds-lint/index.md

 Make sure you have ESLint and our ESLint plugin installed via [`cds add lint`](#cds-add-lint).
 :::

-To turn on Lint checking your VS Code Editor simply download the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for _Visual Studio Code_.
+To turn on Lint checking in your VS Code Editor simply download the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for _Visual Studio Code_.
 CDS Lint seamlessly integrates with it.
 For _SAP Business Application Studio_ this comes preinstalled.

 Now you can see lint reports also in your Editor.
 You should be able to see any rules [marked by **Editor default** here](./rules).
 Any other (project-based) rules are not turned on by